 One of the issues people have with VPNs is that Netflix sometimes knows when you are using one.
 Not only do they know you are using one, but they will also block you out so you won’t be able to watch the content you want so much.
-When it comes to premium VPNs like ExpressVPN, however, this is not a common occurrence.
-In fact, ExpressVPN does a really good job at bypassing these restrictions that Netflix has imposed and has countless servers that fly under the radar – but that cannot be said for free VPNs, of course.
+When it comes to premium VPNs like NordVPN, however, this is not a common occurrence.
+In fact, NordVPN does a really good job at bypassing these restrictions that Netflix has imposed and has countless servers that fly under the radar – but that cannot be said for free VPNs, of course.

-If you do happen to have any kind of issues with ExpressVPN, they have a customer support team that is available 24/7 that you can access from anywhere in the world.
+If you do happen to have any kind of issues with NordVPN, they have a customer support team that is available 24/7 that you can access from anywhere in the world.
 Regardless of what problems you have, they are more than happy to guide you towards a more suitable server to serve your needs.

 Why not use a free VPN instead?

 We know that paying for another subscription – for a VPN, for instance – is not something that you would like to do given all the bills we all have to pay every month, but it’s something that is a good investment in your privacy and security.

 VPNs are often used as a shell by cybercriminals, who actually inject malware in the code.
 Once installed, they will start funneling all the information from your device.
 This can lead to anything from financial fraud to identity theft, and even worse, breaches against your employer if you use the same devices.
 The risks are very high, and you need to take them seriously.

 Editor’s note: NordVPN is our #1 choice for unblocking Netflix.
 Sign up for the 2-year plan with NordVPN at $3.49 per month, as well as 3 months for FREE.
 A 30-day money-back guarantee is included on all plans, so you can cancel any time and get your money back.